ducksinarowdata/absolutetrash/README.md

 Very little data cleansing was required as the data has been aggregated and both organisations provide background information on their methodologies which show consistency in data collection and cleansing.

+Data Cleaning covered:

+* Checking for duplicate rows
+* Checking for null values, removing rows with missing values
+* Checking for errors in values
+* Standardising date - ensuring 'date' column was formatted as mm/dd/yyyy (datetype) and 'reports' as a whole number (int64)

 No nulls were detected in gov.uk data using Power Query's column profiling:

 <img src="/assets/PQ - LA data - No null.png" alt="Power Query No Null gov.uk">